- Customer pain points don’t exist in a vacuum. They tie into related problems and can have a major impact on a

 4. Conduct a competitive analysis

-Check out your competitors’ websites, blogs, and other digital properties to identify the specific customer pain points that they are targeting in their messaging today.
-You can also use your keyword research tools to see what queries your competitors rank for.
+Do a competitive analysis of the top ranking websites, blogs, and other digital properties to identify the specific customer pain points that they target.
+You can also use your SEO keyword research tools to see what queries your competitors rank for.

 These insights are helpful in a few ways.
 First, you’ll uncover your competitors’ SEO strategy.
 Next, it can create a benchmark for your content.
 If a competitor has a 10-page guide about the best tents for rainy weather, then you should aim to make something even more useful.
 Last, the competitive research can help you discover additional pain points and uncover value propositions that you hadn’t considered before.

 5. Brainstorm content ideas for the different stages of the customer journey

 Once you have your topics and keywords, brainstorm content ideas for the different stages of the customer journey.
 At the top of the funnel, your customer will probably appreciate a 10-page guide or video series because they’re purely on the hunt for information at that point.
 But once they know what they want, comparisons, charts and other types of visual content, will help them choose between options.
 Brainstorm ideas for each part of the funnel and narrow down the format and purpose as you go.

 6. Build content